Johnmulu/Johnmulu/README.md

 Innovative and results-driven professional with over 4 years of expertise spanning Microsoft technologies and web development.
 Proficient in SharePoint, Power Automate, Power Apps, and Power BI, adeptly employing these tools to streamline processes and extract actionable insights.
 Skilled in HTML, CSS, JavaScript, React, Node, SQL and Git, complemented by a proven track record in WordPress.
 Committed to delivering innovative solutions that seamlessly integrate technical acumen and creative finesse, ultimately driving business growth and enhancing user experiences.
 Seeking a job position that harnesses and challenges my extensive skill set, allowing me to contribute meaningfully and make a substantial impact.

-Education and Training
+Education and Training:
 • Microsoft® Certified: Power Platform Developer Associate
 • Deploying Microsoft 365 Teamwork
 • B.Sc.
 Computer Science

-Core Competencies
+Core Competencies:
 Microsoft Power Platform Applications & BI Development: Demonstrated expertise in harnessing the capabilities of Microsoft Power Platform to design, develop, and implement sophisticated web-based applications.
 Proficient in the comprehensive spectrum of Microsoft Power Apps, Power Automate, and Power BI, enabling the creation of seamless, responsive, and user-centric solutions.
 Skilled in both PowerApps Canvas and Model Driven Apps, as well as adeptly utilizing Forms and SharePoint to amplify collaboration and efficiency.
 With a proven track record, I excel in translating complex requirements into intuitive and high-performing applications that empower businesses with actionable insights and elevated user experiences.
 Web Development: Proficient in the art of web development, equipped with a diverse skill set encompassing HTML, CSS, JavaScript, React, Node, SQL, and PHP.
 Skillfully crafting, testing, and deploying websites that seamlessly blend creativity and functionality.
 Leveraging expertise in HTML and CSS to design visually appealing interfaces, while harnessing the power of JavaScript to bring interactivity to life.
 Proficient in React and Node to develop dynamic and responsive web applications, ensuring optimal user experiences.
 Moreover, adept in SQL and PHP, enabling the construction of robust back-end frameworks and seamless database integration.
 SharePoint Solutions Implementation and Customization: Extensively skilled in the art of implementing and tailoring SharePoint solutions, with a notable proficiency across a range of versions including SharePoint Server 2010, 2013, 2016, and SharePoint Online/Office 365.
 Adept in architecting and executing SharePoint solutions that align seamlessly with organizational needs, resulting in enhanced collaboration and productivity.
 My expertise extends to harnessing the power of SPFX for SharePoint customization and extensibility, facilitating the creation of dynamic and adaptable user experiences.
 With a proven track record in SharePoint solution development.
 Software Development Life Cycle (SDLC): Demonstrated expertise in all phases of SDLC, including requirements gathering, analysis, design, development, testing, user acceptance testing, production, and post-production support.

-Experience
+Experience:
 Ethio Telecom: Software Engineer January 2020- Present
 •	Led end-to-end development of web applications, proficiently utilizing HTML, CSS, JavaScript, React, Node, SQL, and PHP to create dynamic and user-friendly interfaces that seamlessly blended creativity and functionality.
 •	As a SharePoint Solutions Architect, designed and implemented customized solutions across diverse versions including SharePoint Server 2010, 2013, 2016, and SharePoint Online/Office 365.
 These solutions enhanced collaboration, streamlined processes, and significantly improved team efficiency.